USC-EE-250L-Spring-2023/lab-10-nayeli-10/README.md

 	Answer: Since the Rpi is running our main.py and our PC is running our server, the processing functions are executing in parallel.
 2 different CPUs are being used
 	source: article from above

+Question 4: What is the best offloading mode?
+Why do you think that is?
+	Process 2 seems to be the best offloading mode since it has a shorter time, hence it's faster.
+It can run two

+Question 5: What is the worst offloading mode?
+Why do you think that is?

+Question 6: The processing functions in the example aren't very likely to be used in a real-world application.
+    #   What kind of processing functions would be more likely to be used in a real-world application?
+    #   When would you want to offload these functions to a server?